 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Qatar boasts one of the highest Internet penetration rates in the world, exceeding 95%.
 A 2018 study conducted by Northwestern University in Qatar found that social media penetration was among the highest in the world, with 93% of Qatari nationals using WhatsApp, 70% using Instagram, and 64% using Snapchat.
 As of November 2018, approximately two-thirds of the population is within the 15-44 age group and has a great interest in online shopping.
-Before Covid-19, it was estimated that only about 14% of the population actually made online purchases; however, this has increased significantly since the onset of Covid-19, but no reliable statistics are available at this date.
-In Qatar, 87% of small and medium enterprises (SMEs) accept credit cards, which are widely used in Qatar.
+Before Covid-19, it was estimated that only about 14% of the population made online purchases; however, this has increased significantly since the onset of Covid-19, but no reliable statistics are available at this date.
+Fitch Solutions estimates that the e-commerce market in Qatar was worth close to $1.5 billion in 2019.
+In Qatar, 87% of small and medium enterprises accept credit cards, which are widely used in Qatar.